Cristian-Vazquez-Andrino/Practicas/MATLAB/Principal Component Analysis/README.md

 ## Running the Code

-1. Download the dataset `places.csv` (from here or from [Places Rated Almanac](https://online.stat.psu.edu/stat505/lesson/11/11.3) and save it as `places.csv`) and make sure that it is located in the same working directory as the script.
-2. Run the MATLAB script:
+1. Download the script `pca_script.m` and the the dataset `places.csv`.

+2. Ensure that the working directory contains the script `compress.m` and the the dataset `places.csv`.

+3. Execute the following command in MATLAB:

    ```matlab
    run('pca_script.m')